Kuadrant/kuadrant-operator/config/install/README.md

 Validate Kuadrant is ready via the kuadrant resource status condition

 ```
-kubectl get kuadrant kuadrant -n kuadrant-system -o=yaml
+kubectl get kuadrant kuadrant -n kuadrant-system -o=yaml --context=$ctx

 ```

 At this point Kuadrant is ready to use.
-Below are some additonal configuration that can be applied.
+Below are some additional configuration that can be applied.

 ### External Redis

 create a `redis-credential.env` in the `config/install/configure/redis-storage` dir

 ```
-kubectl apply -k config/install/configure/redis-storage
+kubectl apply -k config/install/configure/redis-storage --context=$ctx

 ```

 This will setup limitador to use provided redis connection URL as a backend store for ratelimit counters.
-Limitador will becomes temporarilly unavailable as it restarts.
+Limitador will becomes temporarily unavailable as it restarts.

 ### Validate

 Validate Kuadrant is in a ready state as before:

 ```
-kubectl get kuadrant kuadrant -n kuadrant-system -o=yaml
+kubectl get kuadrant kuadrant -n kuadrant-system -o=yaml --context=$ctx

 ```